How It Started

 That’s when we first began to think that our best friend deserved something more than what was currently on offer in the way of food.
 We began thinking about how we could improve his rather bland diet.
 We also began to question what was in his kibble that might be causing his skin problems and be compelling him to constantly rub his nose on the ground as if trying to relieve an itch he couldn’t quite reach.

 We took him to the vet.
 It’s what you do, isn’t it, when your young pup is ill and you’re worried sick.
-But several weeks, numerous tests and twelve hundred pound later, we were no further forward.
+But several weeks, numerous tests and fourteen hundred pound later, we were no further forward.
 We decided it was unfair to continue putting such a young dog through test after test.
 The final straw came one night when our boy nearly didn’t come round after an anaesthetic.

 Since environmental allergies had been ruled out as the cause of his discomfort, it seemed logical that the problem had to be food related.
 After all, weeks and weeks of exhaustive research had highlighted the fact that so many of the illness that befall our dogs today come about as a result of the chemicals used in commercial dog food.